About Our Program

-The Big Read is a program that receives funds from the National Endowment for the Arts and aims to revitalize reading as an exciting and pleasurable activity for adults and children alike.
-The program aims to provide communities with the opportunity to come together and engage through a shared reading experience.
-Albion is one of 77 cities nationwide to sponsor The Big Read.
+The Big Read is a program that received funds from the National Endowment for the Arts for the last two years.
+Our goal is to revitalize reading as an exciting and pleasurable activity for adults and children alike.
+The program aims to provide communities with the opportunity to come together and engage through shared reading experiences.
+In 2016, Albion was one of 77 cities nationwide to sponsor NEA Big Read.
 Albion's Big Read program, specifically, has roots that are tied to two primary goals:

 - Provide opportunities for diverse groups to come together and interact in meaningful ways

-Visit the National Endowment for the Arts website (neabigread.org) to learn more about The Big Read nationwide.
+Visit the National Endowment for the Arts website (neabigread.org) to learn more about NEA Big Read nationwide.

 Fahrenheit 451 (1953) is a dystopian novel about a world in which the government seeks to destroy books.
 It tells the story of an ordinary man named Guy Montag who starts the novel burning books for a living and ends it risking his life to protect them.
 His experience is a testament to the way books can ignite our minds, connect us to others, and create community.